jakaria-habib/My-Second-Brain-Obsidian/PHP Laravel/Laravel Final Code Note.md

 }
 ```

-## 5. Dropdown list with image code
+## 6. Dropdown list using select option with Select2 with Image

 ```Html & JavaScript
 // link